Major Groups > Gilled Mushrooms > Pale-Spored > Marasmius > Marasmius felix

 by Michael Kuo

-On the other hand, if you know that you were picking mushrooms in Cottonwood-Sycamore lowlands, and you noticed that the mushrooms were growing from the petioles of fallen sycamore leaves, identifying Marasmius felix is a cinch, since this appears to be its only ecological milieu.
+If you have picked this tiny mushroom in the woods and brought it home for identification without paying much attention to your surroundings or thinking about the mushroom's ecology, you're not going to have much luck identifying it without a microscope and lots of patience.
+However, if you know that you were picking mushrooms in cottonwood-sycamore lowlands, and you noticed that the mushrooms were growing from the petioles of fallen sycamore leaves, identifying Marasmius felix is a cinch, since this appears to be its only ecological milieu.
 How cool is that?
-The sycamore, which reaches heights of over 100 feet, has evolved alongside Marasmius felix, which reaches heights of about 80 millimeters!
+The sycamore, which reaches heights of over 100 feet, has evolved with Marasmius felix, which reaches heights of about 80 millimeters!

 Description:

-Ecology: Saprobic on fallen leaves of Sycamore trees (usually on leaves from the preceding year); growing alone or gregariously from petioles or major veins; summer, fall, and winter (see comments below); probably to be expected throughout the range of the tree (east of the Great Plains, south of the Great Lakes).
+Ecology: Saprobic on fallen leaves of sycamore trees (usually on leaves from the preceding year); growing alone or gregariously from petioles or major veins; summer, fall, and winter (see comments below); probably to be expected throughout the range of the tree (east of the Great Plains, south of the Great Lakes).

-Cap: 1.5-7 mm across; convex, becoming planoconvex; usually pleated by maturity; often somewhat wrinkled; dry; at first nearly white, becoming pinkish or pale pinkish brown with age.
+Cap: 1.5-8 mm across; convex, becoming planoconvex; usually pleated by maturity; often somewhat wrinkled; dry; at first nearly white, becoming pinkish or pale pinkish brown with age.

 Gills: Attached to the stem, often by means of a collar that may or may not completely encircle the stem; distant; whitish or faintly pinkish.